Cognigy/Documentation/docs/en/docs/ai/installation/kustomize-to-helm-migration.md

 kubectl create ns cognigy-ai
 kubectl apply -f migration-secrets
 ```
-### Prepare persistent Volumes migration
+### Prepare Persistent Volumes

+???+ attention "Cloud Providers Compatibility"
+    In this subsection we describe migration of presistent volumes for AWS (EBS and EFS with efs-provisoner) and AZURE (Azure disk and Azure files).
+If your Cognigy.AI  is deployed on a different cloud provider you need to adapt the migration steps accordingly.

 ???+ attention "Persistent Volumes Migration Scenario"
     In this subsection we consider "Migration inside the existing cluster" scenario.
 For "Migration to a new cluster" scenario you will need to restore the data from snapshots of persistent volumes made in the old cluster.
-We do not provide any commands for the second case, as this process heavily depends on your cloud provider.
+We do not provide any commands for the second case, as this process heavily depends on your cloud provider setup.
 Please, refer to your infrastructure data backup and restore processes and to the documentation of your cloud provider.

 1. Create snapshots of existing Cognigy.AI PVCs: `flow-modules`, `functions`, `redis-persistent`
 2. To avoid loss of PVs during the migration, set `Reclaim Policy` to `retain` for underlying PVs of 3 aforementioned PVCs and note down the corresponding PV names: